AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 Q_reactor.to_base_units()
 ```

 5.067074790974977e-07 meter<sup>3</sup>/second

-If you need to strip units from a quantity (for example, for calculations using funtions that don't support units) you can use the `.magnitude` method.
+If you need to strip units from a quantity (for example, for calculations using functions that don't support units) you can use the `.magnitude` method.
 It is important that you force the quantity to be in the correct units before stripping the units.

 ```python
 Q_reactor.to(u.mL/u.s).magnitude
 ```
     0.5067074790974977

 ### Significant digits
 Python will happily display results with 17 digits of precision.
 We'd like to display a reasonable number of significant digits so that we don't get distracted with 14 digits of useless information.
 We created a [sig function in the AguaClara_design repository](https://github.com/AguaClara/AguaClara_design/blob/master/utility.py) that allows you to specify the number of significant digits to display.
 You can couple this with the print function to create a well formatted solution to a calculation.
 The sig function also displays the accompanying units.